|

 some have imagined that the Rahab of the Bible is also a divine personality,

-it to confront the surrounding pagans.
+the language of these ancient myths to confront the surrounding pagans.
 Isaiah,

 according to this interpretation, proclaims that it was YHWH (and not Baal) who